tamilselvanarjun/auto-ed/paper.md

 # Acknowledgements
-The authors thank Xinyue Wang and Kevin Yoon, who contributed to the original code base developed for forward mode for the Harvard CS 207 course project in Fall 2018.
+The authors thank Xinyue Wang and Kevin Yoon, who contributed to the original code base developed for forward mode for the Harvard CS207 course project in Fall 2018.

 # References